 The Second Day of Conference will be Saturday, 29 June 2019.
 The Conference will again start at 9:00 a.m. and end at 1.00 p.m.
 The Second Day, the Conference will take place at the World Trade Organization.

-We plan (subject to further indications depending on the number of presenters/format of the event) that each shall have approx. 25-30 minutes for the presentation and comments/questions from the audience.
+Each presenter will have approx. 25-30 minutes for the presentation and comments/questions from the audience.
 We expect participants to reserve sufficient time for comments/questions.

 All presenters are strongly encouraged to attend the whole Conference (i.e. Friday and Saturday).

 There is no registration fee to participate in the Second IPRE.